Here’s How To Quickly Fix Your Cloudy Swimming Pool Water In 6 Steps

 The suggested amount of free chlorine is between 2.0 and 4.0 parts per million (ppm).

-Your pool's filter needs to run for a certain number of hours daily to do its job properly.
+Your pool filter and pool pump need to run for a certain number of hours daily to do its job properly.

-How long you should run the filter for each day depends on the size of your pool and how frequently people use it.
+How long you should run the filter for each day depends on the size of your pool, how frequently people use it, and the type (DE filter, or cartridge filter).

 Usually, running the pool filter for at least eight hours a day is ideal.